Mugen-Builders/cartesi-espresso-tutorial/building.md

 We have two approaches to run your application in the dev environment:

 1. Run your app using Rollups Node v2 [Coming Soon]
-2. Run your app inside Cartesi Machine using Nonodo
+2. Run your app inside Cartesi Machine [using Nonodo]

 :::note
 The 1st approach(using Cartesi CLI) can be tested with a full Testnet environment, follow the [testnet guide](./testnet.md) to check the steps.
 :::

-## Running Nonodo with a Cartesi Machine
+## Running app inside Cartesi Machine (using Nonodo)

 For development and rapid prototyping of your app in your local machine, it is recommended that you use `Nonodo` for simulating Espresso inputs.

 With it you can skip a lot of the setup and send EIP-712 messages directly to the node using the `nonce` and `submit` endpoints that will be running on `localhost:8080/nonce` and `localhost:8080/submit`

+### Start Nonodo
-- On your terminal, start **Nonodo** using the command;
+On your terminal, start **Nonodo** environment using the command:

 ```bash
 nonodo
 ```

-## Running the Machine
+### Build and Run your App

-- In another terminal, create and build a new Cartesi dApp using the following commands:
+In another terminal tab, create and build a new Cartesi dApp using the following commands:

 ### 1. **Python**